0cjs/sedoc/ee/tools/build-tech.md

 2. (middle) Molex IDE power, ATX power, VH3.96
 3. (handle) dupont 2.54 male/female

+When crimping, press the jaws together _very_ hard; it's easy to use too little force and get a loose connection, even if all else is done correctly.

 The insulated part _must_ be fully inserted to at least the inside end of the insulation grip tabs on the connector.
 It's seems ok if it extends very slightly into wire crimp tabs.
 Give the crimped